mbadry1/DeepLearning.ai-Summary/5- Sequence Models/Readme.md

     - W<sub>ax</sub>: (NoOfHiddenNeurons, n<sub>x</sub>)
     - W<sub>aa</sub>: (NoOfHiddenNeurons, NoOfHiddenNeurons)
     - W<sub>ax</sub>: (n<sub>y</sub>, NoOfHiddenNeurons)
+- The weight matrix W<sub>aa</sub> is the memory the RNN is trying to maintain from the previous layers.
 - A lot of papers and books write the same architecture this way:
   - ![](Images/03.png)
   - Its harder to interpreter.
 Its easier to roll this drawings to the unrolled version we have descried.